Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tiểu thương ở Bát Tràng xót xa đập bỏ những cặp lục bình cả trăm triệu bị vỡ, mẻ do lũ - Ảnh 12.

-People are busy cleaning their houses, thick layers of mud cover the floors and furniture - Photo: HONG QUANG
+Residents are busy cleaning up their homes, with thick layers of mud covering floors and furniture - Photo: HONG QUANG

 Tiểu thương ở Bát Tràng xót xa đập bỏ những cặp lục bình cả trăm triệu bị vỡ, mẻ do lũ - Ảnh 13.

-In Giang Cao pottery street area, electricity is still cut off, many people have to use lights to clean up their goods - Photo: HONG QUANG
+In the Giang Cao pottery street area, the electricity is still out, and many people have to use flashlights to clean up their goods - Photo: HONG QUANG

 Tiểu thương ở Bát Tràng xót xa đập bỏ những cặp lục bình cả trăm triệu bị vỡ, mẻ do lũ - Ảnh 14.